 Relax Surrounded by Nature at Reserva Tortuguero

-10/20 The Nature Reserve has Re-opened, but it is a “partial” re-opening.
-The boat dock is available, trails seem to be open and clear, and there are port-a-potties, but the buildings, the fishing platform and gazebos are not yet repaired and grass is not cut.
+11/24 The Nature Reserve is open but not 100% as before.
+The boat dock is available, trails seem to be open and clear, and there are port-a-potties, the fishing platform has been rebuilt but the gazebos are not yet repaired.

 Laguna Tortuguero